-IRRBB strategy, governance, policy and processes
+IRRBB strategy, governance, capital requirement

 The Management Board retains ultimate responsibility for the effective management of IRRBB.
-The ALCO proactively manages IRRBB and the Treasury Department provides strategic insight in managing IRRBB, in addition to the execution mandates.
+The ALCO proactively manages IRRBB and the Treasury and ALM Department provides strategic insight in managing IRRBB, in addition to the execution mandates.
 The Risk Management Department provides appropriate risk measurement, reporting and analytics.

 Anadolubank has fully implemented the methodology changes, published by European Banking Authority (EBA).
-The new methodology and the respective stress scenarios are monitored on a monthly basis.
+The new methodology and the respective stress scenarios are monitored on a quarterly basis.